Airport Fast Facts

 Economic Impact

-The full economic impacts associated with the operations of Parafield Airport are estimated to be a contribution of $184.3 million to Gross State Product (2011).
+The full economic impacts associated with the operations of Parafield Airport are estimated to be a contribution of $354.8million (2022).

 Employment